 - The Java Tutorials: This site is filled with practical guides for programmers who want to use the Java programming language to create applications.
 They include hundreds of complete, working examples, and dozens of lessons.
 Groups of related lessons are organized into “trails” you can follow to become a ‘pro’ in that given avenue.

-Perl, otherwise known as Practical Extraction and Reporting Language, is a programming language frequently used for creating CGI programs on Web servers.
-(By the way, if you’re interested in developing a web site with Perl, you might want to check out WHDb’s list of all Perl web hosting providers.)
+Perl, otherwise known as Practical Extraction and Reporting Language, is a programming language frequently used for creating CGI programs on web servers.

 - Learn Perl in 10 easy lessons: This set of lessons is posted at Linux Forums.
 Users go straight from a brief introduction to Perl to working in code.